 Jeni Kenyon-King, Board Member, has a Bachelors of Science degree in Therapeutic Recreation from Northwest Missouri State University.
 She is employed at Dungarvin Colorado as a Program Director.
 Her work experience includes direct care, managing residential caseloads, managing Day Program services, and currently does New Development and intakes.
 She has nearly 20 years experience volunteering & working with individuals with developmental disabilities.
 She enjoys crafting and spending time with her 2 kids.

-Lauren Kelly, board member, has lived in Denver Colorado all her life.
+Lauren Kelly, not pictured, board member, has lived in Denver Colorado all her life.
 She resides with her parents and has worked at Super Target for almost five years.
 She has an older sister who has two kids and an older brother who lives in a group home.
 She became involved with HILLS after hearing about it from her case manager.
 After taking a trip, she loved it very much.
 Lauren went to California with HILLS in March 2016.
 She graduated from George Washington High School in 2003.
 In her spare time, she participates in Special Olympics of Colorado.
 The sports she does are Track and Field, Bocce Ball and Bowling.
 The days she doesn’t work, she goes to a day program.

-Dan Linn, board member, was raised on a farm, graduated from UNL-Lincoln with a double major in history and political science.
+Dan Linn, not pictured, board member, was raised on a farm, graduated from UNL-Lincoln with a double major in history and political science.
 While working for Golden Arrow Dairy right out of college, where he delivered milk door to door, Dan became interested in the art of persuasion.
 After leaving Golden Arrow Dairy, he worked for various print firms, both in the Los Angeles area and Metro Denver helping clients craft marketing messages using direct mail for the next 30 plus years.
 In 2001, Dan and his wife, Debbe, bought into a print firm, and in 2015, they re-branded as Solution Link IMS where they worked mostly with nonprofit organizations.
 While they still use direct mail in some aspects of marketing strategies for nonprofits, their primary focus now is online marketing.
 Dan enjoys helping nonprofits as he feels they are the real change makers in our society.
 He likes working with those who are committed to a cause where the goal is to impact the future in a positive way for those who are ill-equipped to do so on their own.